SAndertonPyJS/Personal-Website/README.md

 # Personal-Website
-A repository containing my work building a personal website, originally intended as a course exercise in basic html, it quickly became a personal project for learning html css and JS practically
+A repository containing my work building a personal website, originally intended as a course exercise in basic html, it quickly became a personal project for learning html css and JS practically, with later exploration into flask and python on the backend

 v0.1 - Originally intended to be the first upload, original files lost.
 The base website was was a basic html skeleton with snippets of css, mainly created as a course project for learning about webscraping later on.